asalber/asalber.github.io/office/excel/manual/formulas.md

 ### DAY, WEEKDAY, MONTH and YEAR functions
 The `DAY` function returns the day of the month of a date.
 Its' syntax is `DAY(date)`, where *date* is the serial number of the date.

 The `WEEKDAY` function returns the day of the week of a date.
-Its' syntax is `WEEKDAY(date;type)`, where *date* is the serial number of the date and *type* has three possible values (1: 1 equals Sunday and 7 Saturday, 2: 1 equals Monday and 7 equals Sunday; 3: 0 equals Monday and 6 equals Sunday).
+Its' syntax is `WEEKDAY(date,type)`, where *date* is the serial number of the date and *type* has three possible values (1: 1 equals Sunday and 7 Saturday, 2: 1 equals Monday and 7 equals Sunday; 3: 0 equals Monday and 6 equals Sunday).

 The `MONTH` function returns the number of the month of a date.
 Its' syntax is `MONTH(date)`, where *date* is the serial number of the date.